aio-libs/multidict/docs/multidict.rst

    >>> mdict[key]
    'value'

-For performance you should create :class:`istr` strings once and store them globally, like :mod:`aiohttp.hdrs` does.
+For performance :class:`istr` strings should be created once and stored somewhere for the later usage, see :mod:`aiohttp.hdrs` for example.

 .. class:: istr(object='')
            istr(bytes_or_buffer[, encoding[, errors]])

-      Create a new **title cased** string object from the given *object*.
+      Create a new **case-folded** string object from the given *object*.
 If *encoding* or *errors* are specified, then the object must expose a data buffer that will be decoded using the given encoding and error handler.